KentenRoth/100DaysOfCode/README.md

 Tonight I am doing more reading in Clean Code.
 I am going back over a couple things to go over some of my notes that I decided to shorthand.
 Tomorrow night and Saturday I will complete my StarPoke site then move on to my new portfolio site.

 ---

+Day 49

+I am going to do some light reading tonight and get up early.
+I have my alarm set so I will be getting up early to knock out all the stuff I need to get done.
+I have a lot of work around the house I need to do, but also am going to finish off my StarPoke project.
+That will leave me Sunday to figure out my portfolio colors and design.
+It's going to be a big weekend, and next weekend hopefully will be even better.

+---